Categories

 5.00 (5 reviews)

-A simple tool for doing one thing very well: select multiple related tabs in the current window.
-Select Tabs Select Tabs Select Tabs
+A simple tool for doing one thing very well: select multiple tabs in the current window.
+Select Tabs Select Tabs Select Tabs Select Tabs Select Tabs

-✂️ You can toggle individual menu commands on and off in Options/Preferences, allowing you to prune the submenu to your liking.
-(For example, some commands are best for keyboard use – good candidates for removal.)
+✂️ You can add and remove commands to and from the tab context menu in Options/Preferences, allowing you to prune the submenu to your liking.
+(For example, some commands like Add Left/Right, Trail Left/Right and Clear are more useful as keyboard shortcuts than menu commands.)

 URL-based:

-• Duplicates — Select tabs sharing the same url as the target.
+• Duplicates — Select tabs sharing the same url as the target tab or link.
+(Also available when right-clicking a link)

-• Same Site — Select all tabs sharing the same website domain and subdomain as the target.
-(Note for example, www.wikipedia.org and en.wikipedia.org have different subdomains and would not get selected together.)
+• Same Site — Select all tabs sharing the same website domain and subdomain as the target tab or link.
+Note for example, www.wikipedia.org and en.wikipedia.org have different subdomains and would not get selected together.
+(Also available when right-clicking a link)

-• Same Site Cluster — Select only a group of neighbouring same site tabs around the target.
+• Same Site Cluster — Select only a group of neighbouring same site tabs around the target tab.

 • Same Site and Descendants — Select same site tabs, and all their descendants regardless of website.